 At 2-3 months, your baby understands that voices and faces go together – especially yours.
-That’s because she has formed a strong attachment to you.
-She might follow you with her eyes and enjoy smiling at you.
-When you speak to her, she might even echo you back.
+That’s because your baby has formed a strong attachment to you.
+Your baby might follow you with their eyes and enjoy smiling at you.
+When you speak to your baby, they might even echo you back.

-Your baby is starting to look more closely at objects like small blocks and toys, and his eyes can follow objects moving in a circle or in an arc over his head.
+Your baby is starting to look more closely at objects like small blocks and toys, and their eyes can follow objects moving in a circle or in an arc over their head.

 Around this time, your baby might still cry and fuss – this is a typical part of development and will pass in time.
 Every baby is different, but crying and fussing usually peaks at around 6-8 weeks and starts to settle around 12-16 weeks.

 Your baby is starting to communicate with you in new ways.
-For example, her cry when she’s hungry might be different from when she’s in pain.
-She’ll still use facial expressions and body language to try to tell you things too.
+For example, your baby’s cry when they’re hungry might be different from when they’re in pain.
+Your baby will still use facial expressions and body language to try to tell you things too.
 Your baby might start laughing.
-By three months she might even start to ‘coo’.
+By 3 months your baby might even start to ‘coo’.

 By now your baby is probably showing emotions like interest, disgust, distress and enjoyment.

-Your baby can probably bring his hands together.
-His hands will be open most of the time now, and he likes opening and shutting them.
-He’s also starting to use his hands and eyes together and might even reach for your face or swing his hands towards an object.
+Your baby can probably bring their hands together.
+Your baby’s hands will be open most of the time now, and your baby might like opening and shutting them.
+Your baby is also starting to use their hands and eyes together and might even reach for your face or swing their hands towards an object.

-When your baby is on her tummy, she might rest on her forearms or roll on to her side.
-She might stretch out her legs and kick when she’s on her tummy or back.
-If you hold her in a standing position – for example, on the floor or in your lap – she might try to stand on her legs.
+When your baby is on their tummy, they might rest on their forearms or roll on to their side.
+Your baby might stretch out their legs and kick when they’re on their tummy or back.
+If you hold your baby in a standing position – for example, on the floor or in your lap – they might try to stand on their legs.

 Helping newborn development at 2-3 months

 Here are some very simple things you can do with your baby around this time to help development: